NotNotWrongUsually/PSApi/README.md

 Using parameters for the command you can modify served path, port, hostname, logging location etc. Refer to the built-in help for Publish-Command for more information about the options.

-Parameters for a published command are supplied in the url query string.
+Parameters for a published command are supplied in the url query string, or - using POST - a JSON payload.
+Url encoded form data as supplied with an HTML form will be interpreted correctly as well for both GET and POST (example 3 below shows using a form to supply parameters).

 The next examples require the command Get-Process to have been published.
 You can do so with: